switowski/MutationTestingPresentation/README.md

 To view the slides in the browser, go [here](http://switowski.github.io/MutationTestingPresentation/)

+To see the video from the presentation, go [here](http://cds.cern.ch/record/2055614)

 PDF version of the slides is in *Slides_in_PDF.pdf* file

-Video of the presentation will be available later

 ## Important